cihga39871/JobSchedulers.jl/README.md

 # │ 3   │ 314268353241057 │ job_with_args │ me     │ 1     │ 1024  │ 2021-04-16T12:02:37.511 │
 ```

-Show queue (running and queueing jobs only):
+Show queue (running and queuing jobs only):

 ```julia
 queue()